kytulendu/TW/README.md

 License
 -------
 CU-Writer 1.41 is in [public domain](http://unlicense.org/),
-so this software is released in to public domain too.
+so is this software.

 Download
 --------
-All downloads is in my Google drive, which can be found [here](https://drive.google.com/folderview?id=0B0EZlcQoXgS1RnVnNDVhc3MzV1k&usp=sharing)
-Include all version of CU-Writer, both DOS and Win16 version that I can find.
+All downloads is in my Google drive, which can be found [here](http://goo.gl/aMYPds) Include all version of CU-Writer, both DOS and Win16 version that I can find.

 Compiling the source code